-We recognize First Nations as Governments and potential energy proponents, partners and investors.
-In our daily opreations, planning and project work, we will work proactively with Yukon First Nations to create opportunities for investment, contracting, employment and training.
+We recognize First Nations as governments and potential energy proponents, partners and investors.
+In our daily operations, planning and project work, we will work proactively with Yukon First Nations to create opportunities for investment, contracting, employment and training.

-- Offer contracting opportunities to existing Yukon First Nations businesses with a demonstrated capacity to execute the contact successfully;
+- Offer contracting opportunities to existing Yukon First Nations businesses with a demonstrated capacity to execute the contract successfully;

 - Demonstrate value for money as part of our mandate to provide Yukoners with affordable electrical service; and

 - Ensure all activities contribute to a transparent, open and fair process.

 - Sole Source.
 Where only one qualified Yukon First Nation-owned business exists and subject to dollar limits and proof of value, we can award directly to that business.

 - Invitational Tender.
 Where more than one qualified Yukon First Nation-owned business exists, we will restrict participation in a competitive bid process to those businesses.